pmoorman/growthcasts/collections/_course/module2.md

 steps:
 - Learn the “Four Horsemen” of Copywriting...: > Copywriting is neither a science nor an artform.
-There is a simple set of 4 skills to consistently producing weapons-grade persuasion copy...
+There is a simple set of 4 skills to consistently produce weapons-grade persuasion copy...
 - Writer Better, Faster: >
     I realised this only later, but this kind of process avoids “writers block”, and helps unexperienced writers to write twice as good, twice as fast!
 - Convert Online.
 Use Story, Emotions & ‘Hidden Pains’: >